 We do not have long-term commitment contracts with some of our third party manufacturing suppliers.
-We obtain some of these manufacturing services on a purchase order basis and these manufactures are not required to provide us with any specified minimum quantity of product.
+We obtain some of these manufacturing services on a purchase order basis and these manufactures are not required to provide us with any specified minimum quantity of product beyond the quantities in an existing purchase order.
 Accordingly, we depend on these suppliers to allocate to us a portion of their manufacturing capacity sufficient to meet our needs, to produce products of acceptable quality and at acceptable manufacturing yields and to deliver those products to us on a timely basis and at acceptable prices.
 The manufacturers we use also fabricate wafers and assemble, test and package products for other companies, including certain of our competitors.
 They could choose to prioritize capacity for other users, increase the prices that they charge us on short notice or reduce or eliminate deliveries to us, which could have a material adverse effect on our business.